Rural Municipality of Last Mountain Valley No. 250: Last Mountain Regional Park

 Last Mountain Regional Park is a regional park at the far north-west corner of the RM within the Last Mountain Lake Bird Sanctuary, along the eastern shore of Last Mountain Lake.
 Founded in 1963, it is one of Saskatchewan's oldest regional parks.
 It is located about 15 km west of Govan, off Highway 20.

 The park features access to the bird sanctuary and Last Mountain Lake National Wildlife Area, which is a Ramsar site.
-Saskatchewan's only bird observatory, Last Mountain Bird Observatory, is located in the park.
+Saskatchewan's only bird observatory is located in the park.

 There is also beach access to the lake for swimming, fishing, and water sports.

 The park offers seasonal and daily camping, as well as private cabins, an outdoor pool, aquatic programme, shower house, laundry, nine-hole sand green golf course, sand volleyball court, and a concession.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, the RM of Last Mountain Valley No. 250 had a population of 339 living in 154 of its 306 total private dwellings, a change of from its 2016 population of 275.
 With a land area of 858.96 km2, it had a population density of in 2021.